NanoComp/meep/doc/docs/Python_Tutorials/Material_Dispersion.md

 $$\varepsilon(\lambda) = 1 + \frac{0.6961663\lambda^2}{\lambda^2-0.0684043^2} + \frac{0.4079426\lambda^2}{\lambda^2-0.1162414^2} + \frac{0.8974794\lambda^2}{\lambda^2-9.896161^2}$$

 The wavelength λ is in units of microns.
 This equation is valid from 0.21 to 6.7 μm.
-The Sellmeier form for the permittivity of fused quartz can be directly imported into Meep via the [Lorentzian susceptibility profile](Materials/#material-dispersion) using a slight reorganization to convert the wavelength dependence into frequency.
+The Sellmeier form for the permittivity of fused quartz can be directly imported into Meep via the [Lorentzian susceptibility profile](Materials/#material-dispersion) using a slight reorganization to convert from the wavelength dependence into frequency.
 This is implemented in the [materials library](https://github.com/stevengj/meep/blob/master/python/examples/materials_library.py#L39-L53).

 The simulation involves a 1d cell.
 A planewave current source with a pulsed profile spanning visible wavelengths of 0.4 to 0.8 μm is normally incident on the quartz from air.
-The reflectance is computed using the convention of two separate runs: an empty cell to obtain the incident power and another with the fused quartz to obtain the reflected power, as demonstrated in a [separate tutorial](Basics/#transmission-spectrum-around-a-waveguide-bend).
+The reflectance is computed using the convention of two separate runs: (1) an empty cell to obtain the incident power, and (2) with the fused quartz to obtain the reflected power, as demonstrated in a [separate tutorial](Basics/#transmission-spectrum-around-a-waveguide-bend).
 The grid resolution, and by direct extension the time resolution via the [Courant condition](https://en.wikipedia.org/wiki/Courant%E2%80%93Friedrichs%E2%80%93Lewy_condition), must be made sufficiently fine to obtain agreement with the analytic results and to ensure [numerical stability](Materials/#numerical-stability).
 Coarse resolutions may lead to field instabilities.
-The simulation script is shown below and is also available in [refl-quartz.py](https://github.com/stevengj/meep/blob/master/python/examples/refl-quartz.py).
+The simulation script below is in [refl-quartz.py](https://github.com/stevengj/meep/blob/master/python/examples/refl-quartz.py).

 ```py
 import meep as mp